linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Mortgage-Backed Securities Analysis and Valuation/Measurements of Prepayments for Residential Mortgage-Backed Securities.md

 The CPR is an annual rate.
 However, because mortgage cash flows are a monthly phenomenon, calculating the CPR requires the generation of a monthly prepayment rate, called the single monthly mortality rate (SMM).
 The SMM is the most fundamental measure of prepayment speeds.
 SMM measures the monthly prepayment amount as a percentage of the previous month's outstanding balance minus the scheduled principal payment.
 Mathematically, the SMM is calculated as follows:

 $$
-\mathrm{SM M} = \frac{\text{To ta lp ay me nt ,i nc ul in gp re pa ym en ts -S ch ud ed in te re st pa ym en t -S ch ud ed pr in ci pa lp ay me nt}}{[ \text{Un pa id pr in ci pa lb al an ce -S ch ud ed pr in ci pa lp ay me nt} ]}
+\mathrm{SMM} = \frac{\text{Total payment, including prepayments - Scheduled interest payment - Scheduled principal payment}}{[\text{Unpaid principal balance - Scheduled principal payment}]}
 $$

-For example, if the pool balance at month zero is  \$10,000,000, assuming an interest rate of 12\%$ , the scheduled principal and interest payments are 2,861.26 and \$100,000 in month one, respectively.
-If the actual payment received by investors in month one is \$202,891.25, the SMM rate is  $1\%$ , calculated as
+For example, if the pool balance at month zero is \$10,000,000, assuming an interest rate of 12\%, the scheduled principal and interest payments are 2,861.26 and \$100,000 in month one, respectively.
+If the actual payment received by investors in month one is \$202,891.25, the SMM rate is 1\%, calculated as

 $$
 \mathrm{SMM} = \frac{(\$ 202,891.25 - \$ 100,000 - \$ 2,861.26)}{(\$ 10,000,000 - \$ 2,861.26)} = 1\%